ray-project/ray/doc/source/ray-overview/index.md

 - [Train](../train/train): Distributed multi-node and multi-core model training with fault tolerance that integrates with popular training libraries.
 - [Tune](../tune/index): Scalable hyperparameter tuning to optimize model performance.
 - [Serve](../serve/index): Scalable and programmable serving to deploy models for online inference, with optional microbatching to improve performance.
-- [RLlib](../rllib/index): Scalable distributed reinforcement learning workloads that integrate with the other Ray AIR libraries.
+- [RLlib](../rllib/index): Scalable distributed reinforcement learning workloads.

 Ray's libraries are for both data scientists and ML engineers alike.
-For data scientists, AIR can be used to scale individual workloads, and also end-to-end ML applications.
-For ML Engineers, AIR provides scalable platform abstractions that can be used to easily onboard and integrate tooling from the broader ML ecosystem.
+For data scientists, these libraries can be used to scale individual workloads, and also end-to-end ML applications.
+For ML Engineers, these libraries provides scalable platform abstractions that can be used to easily onboard and integrate tooling from the broader ML ecosystem.

 For custom applications, the [Ray Core](../ray-core/walkthrough) library enables Python developers to easily build scalable, distributed systems that can run on a laptop, cluster, cloud, or Kubernetes.
 It's the foundation that Ray AI Runtime libraries and third-party integrations (Ray ecosystem) are built on.